Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Rationality of and

 which gives the partial fraction decomposition of $A_G(t)$.

-Burnside's lemma cannot be used to compute $B_G(t)$ in this way, because the entries of a tuple in $G^{(n)}$ are not independently chosen (they must commute with each other).
-Instead, a recursive process is used:
+Orbit counting lemma cannot be used to compute $B_G(t)$ in this way, because the entries of a tuple in $G^{(n)}$ are not independently chosen (they must commute with each other).
+Instead, a recursive process is used.